25 Ways to Appreciate Your Customers with a Thank You Email (2019)

 To do this, simply customize the Loyalty sequence template in your Moosend account to keep track of times your users browsed a specific page, any page, a product category on your site, and so on!

-There is a plethora of viable alternatives out there in literally every industry and service or product.
+There are a plethora of viable alternatives out there in literally every industry and service or product.

 Thus, sending out a “Thank you for choosing us” email is not to be overlooked.